umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 - `https://www.google.com/maps` is a URL requesting the resource `/maps` at `www.google.com`
 - `https://www.google.com/search?q=how+to+exit+vim` is a URL requesting the resource `/search` at `www.google.com` providing a parameter `q` (short for query) with a value `how+to+exit+vim`

 If you notice, the value of the `q` parameter looks a little weird.
 There are some characters that cannot be part of a URL (for example, a space) and some that are reserved for a specific purpose (like `&` separating parameters).
 To support passing these characters to parameters, strings first need to be put into a format that can be recognized as a URL.
 This is called [percent encoding](https://en.wikipedia.org/wiki/Percent-encoding).
-Luckily, there is a class in the Node.ts standard library to handle all of that for you.
+Luckily, there is a class in the Node.js standard library to handle all of that for you.

-During this homework, you will construct URLs with specific parameters using the `URL` class in the Node.ts standard library.
+During this homework, you will construct URLs with specific parameters using the `URL` class in the Node.js standard library.
 As an example, if I wanted to make a function that constructs a Google search URL from a given query, I would write:

 ```ts
 import { URL } from "url"; // Import the URL class from the url library